Singleton algorithms for the Constraint Satisfaction Problem: Introduction

 \begin{thm} Suppose $\mathbb A$ is a finite relational structure having a WNU polymorphism such that $|\proj_{i}(R^{\mathbb A})|<8$ for every $R$ and $i\in [\arity(R)]$.
 Then $\Singl(\BLP+\AIP)$ solves $\CSP(\mathbb A)$. \end{thm}

 \tabulinesep=0.9mm

-Thus, up to domain 7 (even in the multi-sorted case), all tractable CSPs can be solved by this very simple algorithm.
-Unfortunately, as noted by Kompatscher, the structure arising from the dihedral group $\mathbb D_4$ does not admit palette block symmetric polymorphisms, which implies that $\Singl(\BLP+\AIP)$ does not solve it.
+Thus, up to domain size 7 (even in the multi-sorted case), all tractable CSPs can be solved by this very simple algorithm.
+However, this is no longer true for domain size 8: as observed by Kompatscher, the structure on 8 elements arising from the dihedral group $\mathbf D_4$ does not admit palette symmetric polymorphisms, implying that $\Singl(\BLP+\AIP)$ fails to solve it.

-As a byproduct, we also show that the two versions of the singleton algorithms --- fixing a tuple of a constraint or a value of a variable --- have the same power for most of the algorithms.
+As a byproduct, we show that the two versions of the singleton algorithms --- fixing a tuple of a constraint ($\CSingl$) or a value of a variable ($\Singl$) --- have the same power for most of the algorithms.
+Surprisingly, in Section \ref{SECTIONTemporalCSP} we discover two structures $\mathbb A$ and $\mathbb B$, where $\mathbb A$ is finite and $\mathbb B$ is infinite, such that $\PCSP(\mathbb A,\mathbb B)$ can be solved by $\CSingl\ArcCons$ but not by $\Singl\ArcCons$.
+This emphasizes that the equivalence of $\Singl$ and $\CSingl$ for finite structures is nontrivial and the use of the Hales-Jewett theorem is essential.

 In Section \ref{SECTIONLimitations} we define several CSP templates to illustrate the limitations of linear programming algorithms such as BLP, AIP, and $\BLP+\AIP$.
-By providing concrete unsatisfiable instances on which $\BLP+\AIP$ incorrectly returns ``yes'', we demonstrate that the failure of the algorithm arises because the corresponding template is, in a certain sense, disconnected.
-We then show that the singleton version overcomes this difficulty, as fixing an element allows it to solve each connected part separately.
-Finally, we show that the template arising from the dihedral group $\mathbb D_4$ cannot be solved even by the singleton version of $\BLP+\AIP$.
+By providing concrete unsatisfiable instances on which $\BLP+\AIP$ incorrectly returns ``Yes'', we demonstrate that the failure of the algorithm arises because the corresponding template is, in a certain sense, disconnected.
+We then show that the singleton version overcomes this difficulty, as fixing an element allows the algorithm to solve each connected part separately.
+Finally, we show that the template arising from the dihedral group $\mathbf D_4$ cannot be solved even by the singleton version of $\BLP+\AIP$.
 Thus, we identify another fundamental reason why linear programming algorithms fail.
-Notice that in this section we not only present instances that fool the algorithms but also demonstrate the characterization of the singleton versions of the algorithms by providing concrete palette block symmetric polymorphisms.
+In this section we not only present instances that fool the algorithms, but also witness the characterization of the singleton versions by providing concrete palette symmetric polymorphisms.

+In Section \ref{SECTIONTemporalCSP}, we apply our ideas to temporal CSPs, where a relational structure is called \emph{temporal} if its domain is $\mathbb Q$ and its relations are definable by Boolean combinations of atomic formulas of the form $x < y$.
+The classification of the complexity of temporal CSPs has been known for a long time \cite{bodirskyTemporalCSP}, but only recently Mottet proposed a new uniform algorithm based on universal algorithms \cite{mottet2025TemporalReduction}.
+Notice that most of the universal algorithms cannot be applied directly to infinite domain CSPs.
+For instance, in linear relaxations one introduces a variable for every element of the domain, which would result in a system with infinitely many variables.